refi64/blaze/README.rst

 Structs are present, as is overloading.
 But a lot of other stuff doesn't work:

-- Properly calling destructors (see "Destructors" section in proto.md).
 - Modules.
 - Classes.
 - Unions.